+Yes No

-- Yes No - 4.
-Is the roofing type lightweight?
+- 4. Is the roofing type lightweight?
 Yes (composition, lightweight masonry, metal, etc...) - 5.
-Does the roof have a single layer roof covering?
-Yes No
+Does the roof have a single layer roof covering? [] Yes [] No structural integrity of the roof and all necessary structural modifications needed to maintain integrity.
+A statement stamped by a Illinois licensed/certified structural engineer certifying integrity may be needed.
+Contact the building official to determine submittal requirements.

 If "No" to any of questions 1 -4 above, additional documentation may be required.
-Documentation may need to demonstrate the structural integrity of the roof and all necessary structural modifications needed to maintain integrity.
-A statement stamped by a Minnesota licensed/certified structural engineer certifying integrity may be needed.
-Contact the building official to determine submittal requirements.
+Documentation may need to demonstrate the